sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   :type src_res: :class:`~ost.mol.ResidueHandle`
   :param dst_res: The destination residue
   :type dst_res: :class:`~ost.mol.ResidueHandle`
+  :param editor: Editor used to modify *dst_res*.
+  :type editor: :class:`~ost.mol.XCSEditor`

-  :returns: a tuple of bools stating whether the residue could be copied and
+  :returns: A tuple of bools stating whether the residue could be copied and
     whether the Cbeta atom was inserted into the ``dst_res``.